 The Mains Unit replaces the conventional fuse box.
 Similar, but larger ones are often fitted in new houses.
-The unit, normally located in the wardrobe, gives overloads and earth leakage protection for the 230V electrical supply in your motorhome.
+The unit, normally located on the front bed box, gives overloads and earth leakage protection for the 230V electrical supply in your motorhome.